uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

   };
 ```

 This looks fine.
 We created a state for each of the field.
-Then, we create handlers for changes in each of the field, and a `handleSubmit` to construct an object to submit and `handleClear` to set all the fields back to empty strings.
+Then, we create handlers for changing each field, and two helper methods -- `handleSubmit` to construct an object to submit and `handleClear` to set all the fields back to empty strings.

 However, what if I told you there is a built-in hook `useReducer` in React that could greatly simplify this process?